chintran27/Reed/README.md

   - Start a key server by "./KEYSERVER [port]"

  * Configure the client

+  - Specify the key server IP and port in file /client/keyClient/exchange.cc line 200
 	- In the configure file /client/config, specify the storage nodes line by line with [IP]:[port]

 	Example: you have run 4 servers with "./SERVER [port]" on machines: